maciekiwaniuk/shop-system/README.md

 ## General info

-- App is structured using DDD approach, based on the Command Query Responsibility Segregation (CQRS) pattern.
 - Several tools are utilized to facilitate the creation of robust code: phpstan (6 level), deptrac, codesniffer.
 - The application is well-tested, with tests categorized into Application (E2E), Integration, and Unit tests.
 - A caching system based on Redis has been implemented.